kubernetes/kubernetes/.github/PULL_REQUEST_TEMPLATE.md

 https://git.k8s.io/community/contributors/devel/sig-release/release.md#issuepr-kind-label
 3. Ensure you have added or ran the appropriate tests for your PR: https://git.k8s.io/community/contributors/devel/sig-testing/testing.md
 4. If you want *faster* PR reviews, read how: https://git.k8s.io/community/contributors/guide/pull-requests.md#best-practices-for-faster-reviews
-5. Follow the instructions for writing a release note: https://git.k8s.io/community/contributors/guide/release-notes.md
-6. If the PR is unfinished, see how to mark it: https://git.k8s.io/community/contributors/guide/pull-requests.md#marking-unfinished-pull-requests
+5. If the PR is unfinished, see how to mark it: https://git.k8s.io/community/contributors/guide/pull-requests.md#marking-unfinished-pull-requests
 -->

 **What type of PR is this?**